- This topic has 1 reply, 1 voice, and was last updated 4 months, 1 week ago by .

 3. Use the hose clamps to fix the broom handle in place by tightening it over the split suction handle.

-5. Place the sucker so that it is against the starboard wall of the cockpit of your Weta (this avoid tangles with the furler line) and the pole is resting against the transom bar (you may need to experiment with the location to get a flat surface – mine fitted against the builders plate.
-Pull down the lever to suck it in place.
+5. Place the sucker so that it is against the wall of the cockpit of your Weta and the pole is resting against the transom bar (you may need to experiment with the location to get a flat surface).
+Pull down the lever to suck it in place (spraying some fresh water on the sucker helps create a good seal).

 6. Put a piece of foam rubber (pipe lagging is good) around the base of the pole where it rests on the transom bar.

-7. Loop the shockcord over the pole and the transom bar so that it crosses over and tighten to hold the pole firmly.
+7. Loop the shockcord or sail tie over the pole and the transom bar so that it crosses over and tighten to hold the pole firmly.

 8. Clamp the camera mount to the pole and attach the camera so the crew is in the frame. (safety lanyard recommended).

-9. Once on the water if you have a remote control, or you have enabled WiFi control, you can use that to turn on/off the camera.
-Otherwise unstick the sucker and tip the pole forward to turn it on then re-stick the sucker back in place when the camera is running.
+9. If you don’t have a camera with a long battery life (e.g. 5hr Drift Ghost X) then if you need to start the camera on the water and don’t have a remote control or WiFi control, just unstick the sucker and tip the pole forward to turn it on then re-stick the sucker back in place when the camera is running.

 – Use carbon tube instead of an aluminium broom-handle